dzylikecode/Inspire-VSCodeExt-Paste-Image/README.md

 ### 2.2.0

+now, it can work

-fix: can't work because of import third lib failed 😭 😭 😭
+fix: can't work because of import third lib failed

+> it drives me crazy again 😭 😭 😭

 ### 2.1.0